hmajid2301/articles/24. Gitlab CI DinD/README.md

 ---
-title: 'DinD with Gitlab CI'
+title: "DinD with Gitlab CI"
-tags: ['Docker', 'Gitlab', 'CI', 'Gitlab-CI']
+tags: ["Docker", "Gitlab", "CI"]
-license: 'public-domain'
+license: "public-domain"
+date: 20200501T10:00Z
-published: false
+published: true
-cover_image: 'images/cover.png'
+cover_image: "images/cover.png"
 ---

 Like most developers, we want to be able to automate as many and as much of processes as possible.
 Pushing Docker images to a registry is a task that can easily be automated.
 In this article, we will cover how you can use Gitlab CI to build and publish your Docker images, to the Gitlab registry.
 However, you can also very easily edit this to push your images to DockerHub as well.

 A quick aside on terminology related to Docker: